opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 - Update ApiGenerator templates to emit STJ-friendly markers instead of `using OpenSearch.Net.Utf8Json;` so regeneration does not re-introduce the dependency. (#982 attached a PoC; not done here — see §5.)
-- Optionally migrate the low level to STJ and flip the default engine (with a documented Utf8Json removal timeline, as #996 proposes for 3.0.0).
+- Flip the *default* engine (high level, low level, or both) to STJ, with a documented Utf8Json removal timeline, as #996 proposes for 3.0.0.
+Both layers already have an opt-in `UseSystemTextJson()` switch (D3); this follow-up is specifically about changing what happens when no one calls it.
 - Decouple the STJ path from Utf8Json markers/types it currently reuses (tracked with `TODO(utf8json-decoupling)` in code): the response-dictionary converter factory reads the legacy `[JsonFormatter(...)]` attribute to discover its generic arguments, and